linode/docs/docs/guides/kubernetes/using-octant-with-kubernetes-a-tutorial/index.md

 modified_by:
   name: Linode
 image: using-octant-with-kube.jpg
+title: "A Overview of Using Octant with Kubernetes"
-title: "How to Use Octant with Kubernetes (A Tutorial)"
+title_meta: "How to Use Octant with Kubernetes (A Tutorial)"
-h1_title: "A Overview of Using Octant with Kubernetes"
-enable_h1: true
 external_resources:
 - '[Octant](https://octant.dev/)'
 - '[Octant on GitHub](https://github.com/vmware-tanzu/octant)'